 Microsoft products can easily be added now, but there are also many future integrations coming to Teams, such as Asana integration.
 With integration between systems being so vital to teamwork, we can expect to see many more partnerships and out-of-the-box integrations!

 Along the left-hand side you can navigate to different areas within Teams, such as Chats, Meetings, Files and Activity.
 Most of these are fairly self-explanatory:

 Activities: Shows you the last activities of the Teams that you are part of.

-Chat: This holds you Skype for Business conversations giving complete chat history, however for a chat within a Team you should use the Teams menu and hold the group chat in 'Conversation'.
+Chat: This holds your Skype for Business conversations, providing a complete chat history.
+However, for a chat within a Team you should use the Teams menu and hold the group chat in 'Conversation'.

 Teams: An overview of all your Teams that you are part of and allows you to drill-down into each Channel within the Teams.
 This is also where you can create Teams.

 Meetings: The Meetings tab pulls your meetings in from Outlook and also allows you schedule meetings within the Meetings tab that are sent to a Team.
 If you want to schedule other meetings with external users or individuals, you will still need to use Outlook, as the Teams Meeting tab is only to schedule a meeting with a Team.
 (Remember the aim is team collaboration, not calendar management).

 Files: Within Files you can quickly find and view files across OneNote, OneDrive and within Teams (stored in their own SharePoint sites).
 There’s also a very helpful ‘Recent’ tab so you can quickly access the latest documents you were working on, as well as a shortcut to your Downloads.